Welcome to Corbett GT - School Coordinator: Brandy Bagnall

 - District Field Days: These days consist of quiz bowls, building, puzzle solving and much more.
 Dates for field days will be posted as soon as I get them.

-- Competitions: Several types of competitions from various outside groups come through my desk.
+- Competitions/Events: Several types of competitions from various outside groups come through my desk.
 After some research I will make copies of the basic information and offer it to the GT students.

 - Academic UIL: A competition consisting of 11 different events against other area schools.
 For more information see Corbett's UIL page.